 2. Medical problems can consume a disproportionately high percentage of retirement income.

-Regarding planning for healthcare expenses, you should not assume that you will always have good health and take that into account in saving and budgeting.
+When planning for healthcare expenses, you should not assume you will always be in good health and should take that into account when saving and budgeting.
 One way is to save in a Healthcare Savings Account (HSA) before retirement and then sign up for a Medicare Advantage Plan (Part C), or Supplemental Plan and Prescription Coverage (Part D) to help reduce some out-of-pocket expenses in retirement.
 Some may also want to consider Long Term Care Insurance as Medicare does not cover nursing home care.

 3. The government isn’t going to take care of you, and your family may be unwilling or unable to.

-According to an article in U.S. News and World Report, retirees are too dependent on Social Security to fund their retirements.
-A 2009 study showed that Social Security makes up almost 40 percent of the total income of people age 65.
-Also, according to the Social Security Administration, in that same year, 66 percent of Americans age 65 and over got most of their income from Social Security.
+According to recent data, retirees remain heavily dependent on Social Security to fund their retirements.
+Social Security makes up approximately 40-50 percent of the total income of people age 65 and over.
+According to the Social Security Administration, about 50% of married couples and 70% of single beneficiaries rely on Social Security for at least half of their income.

 Although the Bible talks about caring for family members, you should not assume they will be in a position to help should you need it.
 1Tim.5:8 says that someone who does not take care of their family is worse than an unbeliever.
 However, that verse seems mainly concerned with heads of households and their immediate family.
 There is also the commandment to honor fathers and mothers.
 But most people don’t want to be a burden to their family.
 In fact, better to be able to be a blessing to your children in your later years rather than add to their financial overhead.
 Plus, they need to be saving for their retirement.

-Suggestions: Younger people should assume that Social Security may not be there for them 30 or 40 years from now, at least not in its present form.
+Suggestions: Younger people should assume that Social Security may not be there for them in its current form in 30 or 40 years.
 It would be best to view a Social Security check as a bonus, not the main part of your retirement.
-Regarding assistance from family, there will be times when older parents (or grandparents) need help, and caring families may need to step in and assist, but you shouldn’t presume on that.
-Better to have some savings on hand if Social Security won’t be enough, and if possible, annuitize a portion of them to have some additional guaranteed income for life.
-Finding some part-time work is also an option, but certainly not everyone, especially as they get older.
+Regarding assistance from family, there will be times when older parents (or grandparents) need help, and caring families may need to step in, but you shouldn’t presume on that.
+Better to have some savings on hand if Social Security won’t be enough, and, if possible, annuitize a portion of them to provide additional guaranteed income for life.
+Finding some part-time work is also an option, though according to Pew Research, as of 2023, about 19% of adults ages 65 and older were still employed in some capacity (up from previous years, reflecting both financial necessity and desire to remain active).

 4. God will take care of you, but…